Waking Up to New Jobs Abroad

 Types of Available Jobs

 A very important factor in your job search will be the jobs that are available and your ability to actually do them.
 If you are in Bangkok and don’t speak Thai, then you probably wouldn’t apply for a job in the hospital.
 If you are just looking to save some money, find something simple, such as bar or hotel work.
 If you do speak the language, however, then a myriad of options open themselves up to you, increasing your enjoyment of your time and often increasing your salary as well.
-For example, if you are trained in nursing, teaching, or social work, the opportunities can be inexhaustible in many countries (and might often land you a work visa without having to go through an organization such as BUNAC).
+For example, if you are trained in nursing, teaching, or social work, the opportunities can be inexhaustible in many countries.
 In general, you will be able to apply for any semi-skilled or unskilled job as long as you speak the local language.
 If, however, you are fortunate enough to speak several languages fluently, the world is at your feet, as you will find many more job opportunities.

 A very important factor many people might not take into account while in the throes of excitement at the idea of living and working abroad are the living costs during those great moments when you’re not at work!
 If you manage to find a job running a bar in Thailand, you will probably be able to rent your own place for very little.
-However, if you decide to go to England, France, or Spain, your salary needs to be able to cover much higher rental costs.
 This is where my travel specialty comes into play: “Waking up at Work!”

 Many jobs do exist all over the world that provide room, and sometimes board, along with the position.
 Such work might range from interning on an organic farm to jobs in hotels which provide room and board to its staff.
 You can usually expect these types of jobs to pay less, but they often provide a surprising opportunity to save a little while living a fun and interesting life abroad.
 These types of jobs also diminish the stress of paying bills, finding accommodations, and living in less-pleasant areas of the country in which you are staying.
 The articles which folllow in this series discuss a selection of jobs where you literally wake up at work!